-43. Full disclosure will be provided in the annual financial In Compliance statements and bond representations.

-Budget

-44. Revenues and expenditures will be projected annually for at least three years beyond the current budget projections.

-Status In Compliance

-45. Financial systems will be maintained to monitor expenditures, revenues and performance of all municipal programs on an ongoing basis.

-46. Operating expenditures will be programmed to include the cost of implementing service of the capital improvements, and future revenues necessary for these expenditures will be estimated and provided for prior to undertaking the capital improvement.

-47. A report reflecting end of fiscal year status of performance against these criteria will be prepared within 60 days after official presentation of the Comprehensive Annual Financial Report to the City Council.
+Budaet Status 44.
+Revenues and expenditures will be projected annually for In Compliance at least three years beyond the current budget projections.
+In Compliance 45.
+Financial systems will be maintained to monitor expenditures, revenues and performance of all municipal programs on an ongoing basis.
+46. Operating expenditures will be programmed to include the In Compliance cost of implementing service of the capital improvements. and future revenues necessary for these expenditures will be estimated and provided for prior to undertaking the capital improvement.
+47. A report reflecting end of fiscal year status of performance In Compliance against these criteria will be prepared within 60 days after official presentation of the Comprehensive Annual Financial Report to the City Council.
 A pro forma report reflecting Adopted Budget status will be submitted with the City Manager's Adopted Budget each year.

-Cash Management

-48. Investments will be made in conformance with the City's investment policy, with the primary objectives of preservation of capital, maintenance of sufficient liquidity and maximization of return on the portfolio.
+Cash Management 48.
+Investments will be made in conformance with the City's In Compliance investment policy, with the primary objectives of preservation of capital, maintenance of sufficient liquidity and maximization of return on the portfolio.

-49. The accounting system and cash forecasting system will provide regular information concerning cash position and investment.
+49. The accounting system and cash forecasting system will In Compliance provide regular information concerning cash position and investment.

-Cash Management (Continued)

-50. Internal Service Funds and Enterprise Funds will maintain positive cash balances.

-Grants and Trusts

-51. All grants will be managed to comply with the laws, regulations and guidance of the grantor; and all gifts and donations will be managed and expended according to the wishes and instructions of the donor.

-52. Prior to acceptance of proposed gifts and donations and governmental grants a fiscal review will be conducted.
+Cash Management (Continued) Status 50 Internal Service Funds and Enterprise Funds will maintain In Compliance positive cash balances.
+Grants and Trusts 51.
+All grants will be managed to comply with the laws, In Compliance regulations and guidance of the grantor; and all gifts and donations will be managed and expended according to the wishes and instructions of the donor.
+52. Prior to acceptance of proposed gifts and donations and In Compliance governmental grants a fiscal review will be conducted.
 The review should consider matching requirements, impacts on both revenues and expenditures for the next five years, whether the objectives of the gifts, donation or grants meet the strategic goals of the City, and any potential impact of loss of funds.